Edgar Davids: Olhanense

-On January 4, 2021, Davids was announced as the head coach of Portuguese side, S.C.
-Olhanense.
+On 4 January 2021, Davids was announced as the head coach of Portuguese side, Olhanense.
 He was sacked on 19 July 2021.

 Personal life

 Davids was engaged to fashion designer Olcay Gulsen.
 In 1999, Davids started his own Street Soccer brand called Monta Street.

 Davids won a lawsuit filed in a Dutch court against League of Legends developer Riot Games for using his likeness in an in-game association football-themed skin for the champion Lucian without his permission.